wanderson33245/The-Metal-Corpus/README.md

 ```

 ### 1. `preview_discography.py`
-Queries **Discogs** and **MusicBrainz** APIs to build a structured Excel preview of a band's full discography — albums, EPs, singles, tracklists, subgenres, release years, and vocalist gender.
+Queries **Discogs** and **MusicBrainz** APIs to build a structured Excel preview of a band's full discography: albums, EPs, singles, tracklists, subgenres, release years, and vocalist gender.
 Filters to exclude live albums, compilations, and samplers automatically.

 ### 2. Manual Review
 The Excel preview is reviewed before any lyrics are fetched.
 Tracks can be included or excluded, subgenres corrected, and release types verified.
 This human checkpoint is a deliberate design choice to ensure data quality before committing API calls.